Hey Kids (Start Here)

 “I looked at it,” Volker replied.
 “It’s mostly lists of inventory.
 They’re using a lot of Goa’uld terms, man.
 I don’t know what half the stuff is.
 ‘Vy’ta’ comes up all over the place.
 What the heck is vy’ta?”

-Telford snorted, swallowed his vaguely meat-flavored protein with what looked like significant difficulty, held up the silver wrapper of his MRE, and did a jazz-type hand-shimmy.
+Telford snorted, swallowed his last mouthful of meat-flavored protein, held up the silver wrapper of his MRE, and did a jazz-hand shimmy.

 “Ah,” Volker said.
 “Food.”

-“Literally, it’s this food.
+“It’s this food.
 We’re eating it.
-Goa’uld field rations, repurposed, in bulk, by the LA.”
+Goa’uld field rations, repurposed in bulk by the LA.”

-“Let me guess,” Volker said, looking sourly at the silver wrapper, “the packaging used to be gold?”
+“Let me guess.”
+Volker looked sourly at the silver wrapper.
+“The packaging used to be gold?”

 “Grammatically, yeah.
 If you said it exactly that way, it might land as a pretty good LA joke, because vy’ta has zero variety and lack of choice is a common LA punchline.
 If it didn’t land, it’d probably get you tortured and/or executed because there are no flavors of vy’ta.”